 When do I need to send a letter to a staff member?

 There are many situations where you might need to send letters to staff regarding their employment or changes that affect them.
-We can work with you to customise letters to staff regarding performance, misconduct, bullying and harassment, termination, resignation, stand down or other matters.
+We can work with you to customise letters regarding performance, misconduct, bullying and harassment, termination, resignation, stand down or other matters.

 What You Get